-- (a) production subsidy: the overall costs of production of audio-visual works including costs to improve accessibility for persons with disabilities - (b) for pre-production subsidy: the costs of scriptwriting and the development of audio-visual works - (c) for distribution subsidy: the costs of distribution and promotion of audio-visual works.
+- a) production subsidy: the overall costs of production of audio-visual works including costs to improve accessibility for persons with disabilities - b) for pre-production subsidy: the costs of scriptwriting and the development of audio-visual works - c) for distribution subsidy: the costs of distribution and promotion of audio-visual works

 Subsidy shall not be reserved for specific production activities or individual parts of the production value chain.
 Subsidy for film studio infrastructures shall not be eligible under this Measure.
-Subsidy shall not be reserved exclusively for nationals and beneficiaries shall not be required to have the status of undertaking established under national commercial law.
 Conditions may be imposed that require a proportion of the expenditure on production activities to be made in the Highlands and Islands, in Scotland or in the UK.
 Details as outlined in the Eligible activities section.

-Annex 1 Definitions
+Annex 1 - Definitions